 Strategic Partnerships aim to support the development, transfer and/or implementation of innovative practices at organisational, local, regional, national or European levels.
-Under the new Erasmus+ programme, adult education institutions can work with others to help improve adult education across Europe.
-Adult education institutions can work with enterprises, social partners and local or regional authorities to deliver high quality adult education which is relevant to national and European labour market needs.
+Under the new Erasmus+ programme, VET institutions can work with others to help improve VET across Europe.
+VET institutions can work with enterprises, social partners and local or regional authorities to deliver high quality vocational education and training relevant to national and European labour market needs.